pablocru/hello-c/src/02-sum-of-array/statement.md

-# Exercise 2: Calculate the Sum of an Array
+# Calculate the Sum of an Array

 Write a C program that calculates the sum of all the elements in an array of integers.
 The program should